Monami85/Analyzing_Happiness/README.md

 The aim is to determine whether the current indicators accurately reflect happiness and to propose potential enhancements or alternative measures for a more comprehensive assessment. <br />
 <br />
 Data Source<br />
-•	Dataset: World Happiness Report 2024<br />
+•	Dataset : World Happiness Report 2024<br />
-•	Source: Official World Happiness Report<br />
 <br />

 Objective<br />